If you’re passionate about taking action for positive change, you’ll have many opportunities at St. Edward’s.

 Honoring All Faiths

 Campus Ministry supports students of all spiritualities and faith traditions through prayer, retreats, service and social justice experiences, while also serving our Catholic students.
 Hilltoppers are encouraged to reflect on their faith and what it means to them as well as the faith of others in a local and global context.
-In collaboration with Student Involvement, there are also faith-based student organizations to take part in, such as the Muslim Student Association, HillelToppers and Fellowship of Christian Athletes.
+In collaboration with Student Involvement, there are also faith-based student organizations to take part in, such as the Muslim Student Association.

 Supporting Mental & Emotional Health